cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.5.7 (2019-02-08) =
+* When a suffix was placed behind an attribute on the field mapping page, no space was put between the attribute value and the suffix for CSV feeds only.
+This has been solved.

+= 4.5.6 (2019-02-08) =
+* When an user did not add the g:shipping field to their feed there is also no need to calculate the shipping prices per zone per products.
+So we removed this when this is the case.
+This results in an perfonce increase, processing the feeds.

 = 4.5.5 (2019-02-07) =
 * When users add an item_group_id to simple products this causes products to get disapproved in Google's merchant center.
 Build in a check that always removes the g:item_group_id for simple products.